compTAG/t4ds-teaching/_posts/2023-05-01-contributing.md

 ### Stylizing the Introductory Page Frontmatter

 All of the material for the introductory page standing alone is located in `_config.yml`.
-Go ahead and try changing the title, the description, and the author image in there.
+Go ahead and try changing the title, and the description to anything you would like.
 You can try testing your changes by pushing to the `gh-pages` branch.

+Likely, you will want to change the heroimage to something specific to your workshop.
+This can be done by either:
+1. Linking to an image somewhere on the internet (for example, we used open source NPS images.)
+2. Linking to an image on the internet within the assets of this website
+3. Linking to an image using relative path within the directory.

 To update the workshop materials themselves, edit the markdown files located in `_posts`.
 (Or, create your own new markdown files!)